-Measure Target for 2020/21 Actual July 2020 - June 2021 Compliance with resource consents No incidents of non-compliance with resource consents.
-Operations at Erewhon, Omatane and Hunterville all complied with conditions of consent.
-Fault response time Where the Council attends a call-out in response to a fault or unplanned interruption to its networked reticulation system, the following median times are measured (a) attendance for urgent call-outs: from the time that the Council receives notification to the time that service personnel reach the site, and (b) resolution of urgent call-outs from the time that the Council receives notification to the time that the council receives notification to the time that service personnel confirm resolution of the fault of interruption Fewer requests (per 1000 connections) than previous year (when recalculated as median times) Specified standard: (a) 24 hours (b) 96 hours 2019/20 results: (a) 1 hours 24 minutes (b) 4 hours 10 minutes Information from only the Hunterville scheme is provided, as this is the only scheme where servicing is directly managed by council (a) 15 minutes (b) 2 hours 5 minutes Whilst the measure was not achieved it did meet the specified standard.
+Measure Target for 2020/21 Actual July 2020 - June 2021 Compliance with resource consents No incidents of non- compliance with resource consents.
+Achieved No incidents of non-compliance with resource consents.
+Achieved Fault response time Where the Council attends a call-out in response to a fault or unplanned interruption to its networked reticulation system, the following median times are measured (a) attendance for urgent call-outs: from the time that the Council receives notification to the time that service personnel reach the site, and (b) resolution of urgent call-outs from the time that the Council receives notification to the time that service personnel call-outs from the time that the Council receives notification to the time that service personnel confirm resolution of the fault of Fewer requests (per 1000 connections) than previous year (when recalculated as median times) Specified standard: (a) 24 hours (b) 96 hours 2019/20 results: (a) 1 hours 24 minutes (b) 4 hours 10 minutes Not Achieved Information from only the Hunterville scheme is provided, as this is the only scheme where servicing is directly managed by council (a) 15 minutes (b) 2 hours 5 minutes Whilst the measure was not achieved it did meet the specified standard.